Aug 05 2024

 What Is Microsoft Copilot?

-For example, the free version of Copilot might help an HR employee get started on a memo on a topic such as workplace bullying, perhaps providing a general definition, some high-level examples of unacceptable workplace behavior and some best practices.
+For example, the web-based version of Copilot might help an HR employee get started on a memo on a topic such as workplace bullying, perhaps providing a general definition, some high-level examples of unacceptable workplace behavior and some best practices.
 It would draw on public sources to respond to the employee’s prompts.

 But suppose this memo was also intended to provide colleagues with a reminder about the main points of the organization’s own policy on workplace bullying.
-That’s where the HR employee would have to take over; Copilot would not have the requisite knowledge about the organization’s policies to write such a memo.
+That’s where the HR employee would have to take over; web-based Copilot would not have the requisite knowledge about the organization’s policies to write such a memo.

 But what if it did have that knowledge?
-Suppose that Copilot were configured to search the company’s HR files, the employee’s emails and Microsoft Teams chats, the organization’s PowerPoint presentations, and anything else that might be relevant.
+Suppose that Copilot for M365 were configured to search the company’s HR files, the employee’s emails and Microsoft Teams chats, the organization’s PowerPoint presentations, and anything else that might be relevant.
 In that scenario, Copilot might become an expert in the organization’s bullying policy and be a far more powerful tool in the employee’s toolbox.

 RELATED: See the solutions and services that can help your small business.

-How CDW Can Help You Implement Copilot
+How CDW Can Help You Implement Copilot for M365

 That’s the promise of the more advanced version of Copilot: It can scan an organization’s own data and become an expert on that organization’s business, people and customers, helping its employees prepare detailed business proposals, prepare for vital meetings and much more.
 That’s why it’s potentially transformative.